Endure and Survive: Casting and characters

-Johnson and Woodard's casting as Henry and Sam was announced in August 2021.
-Johnson recalled his casting process occurred quickly: he sent his audition tape on Monday, received the role by Wednesday, and departed for the set by Saturday; by the following Wednesday, he started filming his scenes.
-He had played the game and wanted to avoid imitating the original performance, noting it had impacted him when playing.
-He was nervous about the role due to the character's importance in the games, but found his nervousness prompted him to challenge himself.
+Lamar Johnson and Keivonn Montreal Woodard's casting as Henry and Sam was announced in August 2021.
+Johnson recalled his casting process occurred quickly: he sent his audition tape on Monday, received the role by Wednesday, departed for the set by Saturday, and began filming by Wednesday.
+He had played the game and wanted to avoid imitating the original performance due to its impact.
+He was nervous about the role due to the character's importance, but found his nervousness prompted him to challenge himself.
 Mazin provided information to Johnson regarding Henry's backstory to help him understand the character.
 Johnson felt Henry was hurt by his own actions against Michael, but Sam was ultimately more important to him.
 Mazin and Druckmann had several long discussions regarding Henry's fate and considered many alternatives, but ultimately considered his suicide, like in the game, reflected that he had nothing left after Sam's death.
-Johnson found the scene emotionally draining due to his relationship with Woodard; he "tried to be as present as authentic as possible" as he considered it the most important and iconic scene of the characters, and felt Pascal did the same opposite him.
+Johnson found the final scenes emotionally draining due to his relationship with Woodard; he "tried to be as present and authentic as possible" as he considered it the most important and iconic scene of the characters, and felt Pedro Pascal did the same opposite him as Joel.
 He was allowed to experiment with the scene, including performing lines similar to the game; he wanted to portray Henry's shock and confusion at the sudden events.
-Johnson considered Henry's final decision was to join his brother, as he felt the brothers had likely been religious their entire lives.
+Johnson believed Henry's final decision was to join Sam, as he felt they were likely religious.
 He recalled crying behind the camera with Webb during Ellie's final scene with Sam.

-Ramsey felt Sam brought out Ellie's childlike energy, which she largely attributed to Woodard.
+Bella Ramsey, who portrays Ellie, felt Sam brought out Ellie's childlike energy, which they largely attributed to Woodard.
 Mazin wrote Sam as deaf—a change from the game—to avoid his relationship with Henry feeling repetitious of Ellie's with Joel, which he felt would have been emphasized due to the different perspectives of the series.
 He had been watching the television series This Close (2018–2019)—which follows two deaf characters—and felt it may have influenced his decision.
-He found it automatically introduced intimacy to the scenes due to their quietness, which constrasted with Ellie's talkative nature.
+He found it automatically introduced intimacy to the scenes due to their quietness, which contrasted with Ellie's talkative nature.
 Druckmann was instantly drawn to the idea and wished he had included it in the game.
 Mazin hired This Close co-creator Shoshannah Stern to review the scripts.
 The production team faced difficulties in casting Sam; they were met with minimal candidates.
 In February 2021, Mazin distributed a casting call for a boy aged 8–14 who is deaf, black, and proficient in American Sign Language (ASL) or Black American Sign Language; Deaf West Theatre confirmed this was for the character of Sam.
 He had expected to receive around 80 auditions, but ultimately got about five, including Woodard; it was his first acting role.